 - 1. You will need a faculty member to supervise your honours program work.
 That person's ability to supervise your honours program will depend upon the number of students already working with that faculty member, and the match between your proposed topic and the faculty member's expertise and research program. - 2.
-The academic requirements which you must meet are: - a) Students must obtain entering and a final program GPA of 3.0 or more, as well as a minimum grade of B- in all core courses. - b) Kinesiology honour students must complete KINE 3163 Applied Research Methods in Kinesiology (in addition to KINE 1113 Research Methods in Kinesiology) and KINE 4996 Honours Thesis. - 3.
+The academic requirements which you must meet are: - a) Students must obtain entering and a final program GPA of 3.0 or more, as well as a minimum grade of B- in all core courses. - b) Kinesiology honour students must complete KINE 3163 Applied Research Methods - c) KINE 3883 Directed Readings (Highly recommended) - d) KINE 4996 Honours Thesis - 3.
 You must complete a change of program form from BKIN to BKIH (Honours).
 This is done by contacting the Kinesiology Administrative Assistant.